ed-kurlyak/TOMBRAID/README.md

 # Tomb Raider 1 MS-DOS 640x480 Widescreen Mode

-Special thanks to LostArtefacts & Marcin Kurczewski for their previous work, this reverse engineering is partial, and the source code is as close as possible to the original Core Design EXE.
+The project is based on the source code from <a href="https://github.com/LostArtefacts/TRX">https://github.com/LostArtefacts/TRX</a> The source code is as close as possible to the original Core Design tomb.exe.
-The project is based on the source code from <a href="https://github.com/LostArtefacts/TRX">https://github.com/LostArtefacts/TRX</a>

 The project is intended only for the WATCOM 10 environment.